felipelmatos/py-pnpc-import/README.md

 ------------------------------------------------------------

-Python script that imports data into the PNPC (National Program for the Protection of Sensitive Knowledge) of the federal government (ABIN).
+Python script that imports data into the PNPC (National Program for the Protection of Sensitive Knowledge) of the federal government (ABIN) using rest API.

 Before running you will need to get the login and password for token generation.
 This information is sent by the PNPC.